-Canyons forms from erosion of less resistant rocks like shale from the river banks and beds.
+The canyons form from the erosion of less resistant rocks like shale from the river banks and beds.
 The water flows through the crevices and cracks of rocks, and during winter, it freezes, forming ice crystals that expand, pushing the rocks apart, and a chunk of them breaks down.
 Sandstone and granite are harder rock strata that form the canyon walls as they are more resistant to this weathering process.

-Canyons are mostly found in areas of limestone rocks because limestone is easily dissolved to a certain level.
+Canyons are found in areas of limestone rocks because limestone is dissolved to a certain level.
 River distributaries initially carve out a deep cave system in the limestone bed.
-Ultimately, the walls of the cave and its ceiling collapse, forming a canyon.
+Ultimately, the very smooth walls of the cave and its ceiling collapse, forming a canyon.

 There are multiple types of canyons.
-They include a box canyon, slot canyon, mountain-type, and a submarine canyon.
-Canyons are found in different places across the globe, including South and North America, Asia, Africa, and throughout Europe.
+They include box canyons, slot canyons, mountain-type, and submarine canyons.
+You can find canyons in different places across the globe, including South and North America, Asia, Africa, and throughout Europe.

-Typically, a karst landscape occurs when lots of water falling on the surface interacts with and enters the subsurface through fractures, cracks, and holes dissolved into the base or bedrock.
+Typically, a karst landscape occurs when lots of waterfalls on the surface, interact with and enters the subsurface through extensive land tracts, cracks, and holes dissolved into the base or bedrock.
 It is a type of terrain that results from the dissolving action of soluble rocks like gypsum, limestone, and dolomite.

 But does karst only form on soft rocks?
 Which other kinds of rock types produce karst terrain?

-Well, aside from limestone and other soluble rocks, karst terrain has also been recorded in other harder and more insoluble rocks like quartzite.
+Aside from limestone and other soluble rocks, karst terrain has also been recorded in other harder and more insoluble rocks like quartzite.
 The only difference between the formation of the two is that they require different conditions.
-With the right conditions, even weather-resistant rocks can dissolve to form a karst.
+Even weather-resistant rocks can dissolve to form karst under the right conditions.

-Some valleys are U-shaped, and others are V-shaped.
+Some are U-shaped valleys, and others are V-shaped.
 Still, some others fall somewhere in between – not V or U-shaped.
 Some of the common types of valleys include:

 - Hollows- These refer to small valleys or merely a dry river bed.

-- Box valleys: These types of valleys have steep sides.
+- Box valleys: These types of valley terrains have steep sides.
 Their floors are wide and relatively level.

 - Hanging valleys: These valleys are U-shaped, and they are tributary valleys that are much higher than the main valley.

-- Glacial valleys: A valley that has been influenced by a glacial process.
+- Glacial valleys: These valleys have been influenced by a glacial process.

 - Rift valleys: Results from some form of surface tectonic activity on the earth’s surface.

-- Tunnel valleys: These are U-shaped, and they form by sub-glacial erosion of waters; Tunnel valleys can go up to 62 miles in length.
+- Tunnel valleys: These are U-shaped and form by sub-glacial erosion of waters; Tunnel valleys can go up to 62 miles in length.

 4. Desert Terrain

-A desert is a piece of land with no or little vegetation, mostly due to factors such as lack of water, salt poisoning, or extreme soil.
+A desert is a sandy and arid ground with little or no vegetation due to lack of water, salt poisoning, or extreme soil.
 Most deserts contain miles of bare rocks and other miles of half-baked earth.

 A desert terrain typically means an inhabitable area or a deserted place.
 Since most of them receive very little water, most become inhabitable unless the location is close to a constant water source.